 Watch the Indian Ocean merge into the clear-skied horizon from the Ocean Terrace restaurant.
 Or sit in seclusion on your villa’s veranda.

-Slip a sarong on for Pola, but shimmy into swish neon silks and bejewelled flip-flops – or a pair of chinos for Mr Smith – at more-refined Tableau.
+Slip a sarong on for The Surf Bar, but shimmy into swish neon silks and bejewelled flip-flops – or a pair of chinos for Mr Smith – at more-refined Tableau.

 Two.
-Start the day by choosing freshly caught fish from the on-site pola (market) and have it cooked to your taste at ocean-facing Ocean Terrace restaurant.
-Pola is set for casual mid-day dining, with colourful curries.
-In the evening, opt for some upmarket chef wizardry at intimate 12-seater steakhouse and grill restaurant Tableau.
-Sundowner cocktails, and high tea with a truly excellent Ceylon brew, are dished up at the Cape Club.
+Start the day by choosing freshly caught fish from the nearby fish market and have it cooked to your taste at the ocean-facing Ocean Terrace restaurant.
+In the evening, opt for some upmarket chef wizardry at intimate 12-seater restaurant Tableau, where local produce, handpicked meats and fresh seafood are prepared in front of you by some of Ceylon’s top culinary talents.
+Sundowner cocktails, and high tea with a truly excellent Ceylon brew, are dished up at the Surf Bar.

-Three.
-The Surf Bar is secreted underneath the pool, where locally influenced cocktail concoctions, wines and beers are served, and movie nights with popcorn are held.
-The sociable Cape Club has light bites and cocktails.
-There’s a small bar beside the Cove Pool, too.
+Two.
+The Surf Bar has light bites and locally influenced cocktail concoctions, wines and beers There’s a small bar beside the Cove Pool, too.

 From 7am to 10pm, the room service will ensure you’re well fed by bringing requested dishes and drinks to your door (depending on which ingredients are available).